Sandy Marshall is an Emmy-nominated producer, writer, actor, and entrepreneur.

 Sandy directed This is Deadsville, a musical podcast via Entertainment One & Apple Podcasts.
 He’s also a former director at the legendary Second City, and develops television content w/Silent Crow Arts in NYC.

-As a writer, Sandy created the Workish satirical business series.
-He's written for Contently, Canadian Business, Cards Against Humanity, Rogers Media, The Message, and co-founded Chicago’s sketch ensemble Schadenfreude.
+As a columnist, Sandy created the Workish satirical business series for Canadian Business, and has written for Contently, Cards Against Humanity, Rogers Media, The Message and the Cosmosphere (a Smithsonian affiliate).

 As an educator, Sandy sits on the Faculty at the Second City Training Centre, is a Facilitator for WE’s Incubation Hub, writes for WE’s Global Classroom series, and is an alum of Drake University’s Board of Trustees.
 He holds a BA in History & Communications from Drake University, and studied writing at the University of Edinburgh.